Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-people-of-promise/the-munchers-and-featherers/_index.md

 Plundered the area for all its treasures

-The Asha Tribe must enter a cooperation swift
+The Asha Tribe must enter cooperation swift

 Or survival would require unprecedented measures